 - 1. Applicants for appointment to the Medical Staff shall meet the legal requirements to practice in the State of Wisconsin.
 Applicants shall be able to document their background, experience, training and demonstrated competence with sufficient adequacy to assure the Medical Staff and the Board of Directors, at appointment or reappointment time, or when a question arises, that any patient treated by them will be given quality medical care. - 2.
 All Medical Staff members must be certified (if applicable) by the appropriate medical board or other certifying agency, or become certified within the first three (3) years following initial appointment.
 If the Medical Staff member does not have a certification (or board certification) option, this requirement will not apply. - 3.
-Under no circumstance is gender, race, creed or national origin used in determining clinical privileges or appointment to the Medical Staff of Tomah Health.

-B. Ethics and Ethical Relationships
+Under no circumstance is race, color, sex, sexual orientation, gender identity, religion, national origin, disability, or status as a protected veteran used in determining clinical privileges or appointment to the Medical Staff of the Hospital. - B. Ethics and Ethical Relationships